rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 completely match how you work or you'll end feeling miserable and eventually abandon it (see Jeff Atwood's polemic [Todon't](http://www.codinghorror.com/blog/2012/10/todont.html)).

+> Organized people use TODO lists, but TODO lists won't make you organized.

+The only solution I've found to work over the long term is to abandon the idea that a single *tool* can solve this problem, and instead develop a personal *workflow*

 The only solution I've found to work for me long-term (over 2 years and counting) is to abandon the idea that a single *tool* can solve this problem,